 I myself was told I didn’t need a mammogram until I was 50, thank goodness I didn’t listen!

-I am in the health care field, an MA for Western Washington Medical Group.
+I am in the health care field, a Medical Assistant for Western Washington Medical Group.
 I teach self-breast checks, and when performing self-exams have never once felt anything concerning.
 Still, I decided to go in for my first mammogram at age 44.
 At the time, the radiologist where I was having additional imaging done abruptly asked when I first felt the lump.
 I had never felt the lump, and, as it would turn out, the surgeon, oncologist and radiation oncologist that were part of my care team could not feel the lump either.
 This is another reason why mammograms are important!
 It was through this abrupt realization and discussion that I was informed that I could have breast cancer.